How To Take Off Acrylic Nails With Hot Water

 4. Gently Remove The Acrylic

-Now it’s time to peel off your acrylic gently.
-The product should be soft enough, so the acrylic comes off by itself.
+The product should be soft enough so that the acrylic comes off by itself.
 You’ll want to take your time with this step.
-In addition, you can use an orange wood stick/cuticle pusher or file to remove the acrylic gently.

-The majority of your acrylic should peel off and reveal your natural nail plate.
+The majority of your acrylic should peel off, revealing your natural nail plate.

 5. Repeat